tripitakit/timon/README.md

 The UI implements a minimalistic SplitWindow with master/detail windows and native behaviour.
 It displays a collection of models which can differ in attributes structures, fetched from the mongoDB database server-app.
-The "_id" attribute is used for models' titles, in order to handle the collection of schema-less models/documents.

 ## Features ##
 - iPad native SplitWindow UI